 Lybrate.com has a number of highly qualified Orthopedists in India.
-You will find Orthopedists with more than 38 years of experience on Lybrate.com.
+You will find Orthopedists with more than 34 years of experience on Lybrate.com.
 You can find Orthopedists online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Vinod Kumar

 Hip Replacement Surgery

 Treatment of Spondylosis

 Arthritis And Pain Management Treatment